Integrating Fairness and Model Pruning Through Bi-level Optimization: Introduction

 To strike a harmonious balance among performance, efficiency, and fairness, a unified strategy is essential, considering the interactions among masks, weights, and constraints.
-In this work, We present a novel solution called \underline{\textbf{Bi}}-level \underline{\textbf{F}}air \underline{\textbf{P}}runing (BiFP) based on bi-level optimization to ensure fairness in both the weights and the mask.
+In this work, We present a novel solution called \underline{\textbf{Bi}}-level \underline{\textbf{F}}air \underline{\textbf{P}}runing (\textbf{BiFP}) based on bi-level optimization to ensure fairness in both the weights and the mask.
 Fig.~\ref{fig:overview} shows the overview of our proposed BiFP framework.
 We first initialize a mask $m_0$ and optimize the network weights with fairness constraints.
 Then, we fix the weights, and the relaxed masks are optimized under the consideration of fairness.
 By iteratively optimizing weights and masks under fairness constraints, our proposed approach effectively tackles the challenge and endeavors to preserve fairness throughout bi-level optimization processes.
-By \textbf{jointly optimizing the mask and weight} update processes while incorporating fairness constraints, we can strike a balance between preserving model performance and ensuring fairness in the pruning task.
-The proposed research represents a distinctive contribution towards achieving a harmonious balance between model efficiency and fairness.
-We summarize our contributions as follows.

-\begin{itemize}[leftmargin=1.5em] \item We comprehensively investigate the algorithmic bias issue in neural network pruning.
-We shed light on this unexplored task by comparing various pruning techniques and their potential to introduce bias. \item We introduce new fairness notions tailored specifically for model pruning tasks.
-These notions provide a more nuanced understanding of fairness in pruning. \item We pioneer a novel joint optimization framework that simultaneously promotes fairness in the mask and weight learning phases during model pruning.
-This unified approach ensures fairness and circumvents the need for multiple separate optimization runs. \item We perform extensive experiments that not only underline the effectiveness of our approach but also highlight its superiority over existing techniques in terms of fairness, performance, and efficiency.
-Through ablation studies, we explicitly demonstrate the indispensable role of both the mask constraint and weight constraint towards achieving fair pruning. \end{itemize}
+By \textbf{jointly optimizing the mask and weight update processes} while incorporating fairness constraints, we can strike a balance between preserving model performance and ensuring fairness in the pruning task.
+The proposed research represents a distinctive contribution towards achieving a harmonious balance among performance, efficiency, and fairness.
+We summarize our contributions as follows. \textbf{a)} We target the unexplored algorithmic bias issue in neural network pruning and compare various pruning techniques and their implication regarding bias. \textbf{b)} We introduce new fairness notions tailored specifically for model pruning tasks.
+These notions provide a new understanding of fairness in pruning. \textbf{c)} We design a novel joint optimization framework that simultaneously promotes fairness in the mask and weight learning phases during model pruning.
+This unified approach ensures fairness and circumvents the need for multiple separate optimization runs. \textbf{d)} We perform extensive experiments that not only underline the effectiveness of our approach but also highlight its superiority over existing techniques in terms of fairness, performance, and efficiency.
+Through ablation studies, we explicitly demonstrate the indispensable roles of both the mask constraint and the weight constraint in fair pruning.